BriBriBru/mlagents-sandbox/README.md

-# car-parking-agent
+# ML-Agents Sandbox

-Fun and personal project to make a self-parking car (agent) to build and reinforce ML-Agents and Unity 3D skills.
+Fun and personal projects to build and reinforce ML-Agents and Unity 3D skills.

 ## Prerequisites